 - An entity's own web site that arises from development and is for internal or external access is an internally generated intangible asset that is subject to the requirements of Ind AS 38. - A web site arising from development shall be recognised as an intangible asset if, and only if, in addition to complying with the general requirements described in paragraph 21 of Ind AS 38 for recognition and initial measurement, an entity can satisfy the requirements in paragraph 57 of Ind AS 38.
 In particular, an entity may be able to satisfy the requirement to demonstrate how its web site will generate probable future economic benefits in accordance with paragraph 57 (d) of Ind AS 38 when, for example, the web site is capable of generating revenues, including direct revenues from enabling orders to be placed.
-An entity is not able to demonstrate how a web site developed solely or primarily for promoting and advertising its own products and services will generate probable future economic benefits, and consequently all expenditure on developing such a web site shall be recognised as an expense when incurred. - Any internal expenditure on the development and operation of an entity's own web site shall be accounted for in accordance with Ind AS 38.
-The nature of each activity for which expenditure is incurred (eg training employees and maintaining the web site) and
+An entity is not able to demonstrate how a web site developed solely or primarily for promoting and advertising its own products and services will generate probable future economic benefits, and consequently all expenditure on developing such a web site shall be recognised as an expense when incurred.

-8 Substituted vide Notification No. G.S.R.
+Substituted vide Notification No. G.S.R.
 365(E) dated 30th March, 2016 and, thereafter, substituted vide Notification No. G.S.R.
-310(E) dated 28th March, 2018.
-Prior to substitution in 2016, the paragraph read as under:
+310(E) dated 28th March, 2018 and G.S.R.
+273(E) dated 30th March, 2019.